gt732/FW-ChatGPT/README.md

 ```
 docker compose up
 ```
-Connect to the fortigpt-nginx reverse proxy container on port 3050 and you are all set.
+Connect to the FW-gpt-nginx reverse proxy container on port 3050 and you are all set.

 ## Demo
 ChatMode